 The Breech School of Business Administration and Economics, established in May of 1957, and the Breech building which houses the Breech School were made possible through the financial commitment of one of Drury’s alumni, Ernest R. Breech.
 The Breech School’s curriculum, designed to provide a commitment to business education grounded in Drury’s liberal arts tradition, was seen as a new model for professional schools.

 Through the years, the Breech School has continued to maintain its foundation in a liberal arts, while strengthening its commitment to excellence in business education.
-The School is a founding member of the Accreditation Council for Business Schools and Programs, (ACBSP) and holds Association to Advance Collegiate Schools of Business accreditation, (AACSB).
-These accreditations demonstrate the high quality of the Breech School’s programs.
+The School holds Association to Advance Collegiate Schools of Business accreditation (AACSB).
+This accreditation, achieved by fewer than 5% of business schools worldwide, demonstrates the high quality of the Breech School’s programs.

 The strength of the Breech school has always been the dedication of faculty and staff to student education.
 The history of the Breech School is revealed through the memories of alums as they recount stories about the faculty members who influenced their lives.
 Names on that faculty roll call include Wilbur Bothwell, Jerry Poe, Charles Mercer, Curt Strube, Paul Rogers, Claudia Cox, and many others.

 Ernest Breech Biography

 Ernest R. Breech (1897-1978), a native of Lebanon, Missouri, is remembered best today for his years as head of Ford Motor Company and Trans World Airlines, but these positions were only two of the many facets of his long and successful career.